NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 The heart of Europe — EU capital, trilingual culture, generous expat tax regime, and a gateway to France, Germany, and the Netherlands Capital of Europe, Generous Expat Tax Regime (BISR), Unbeatable European Connectivity are among the top reasons expats choose Belgium.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Belgium straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Belgium — straight to your inbox.